Jon Stewart: 1998–2015: The Daily Show

 In 2007, The Daily Show was involved in former correspondent Stephen Colbert's announcement that he would run for president in 2008.
 In 2008, Stewart appeared on the news program Democracy Now!.
 A 2008 New York Times story questioned whether he was, in a phrase originally used to describe longtime network news anchor Walter Cronkite, "the most trusted man in America".

-On April 28, 2009, during a discussion on torture with Clifford May, Stewart expressed his opinion that former President Harry S. Truman was a war criminal for his use of the atomic bomb on Japan during World War II.
-He defended his assertion moments later:

-"Here's what I think of the atom bombs.
+On April 28, 2009, during a discussion on torture with Clifford May, Stewart stated that former President Harry S. Truman was a war criminal for his use of the atomic bomb on Japan during World War II.
+He defended his view moments later: "Here's what I think of the atom bombs.
 I think if you dropped an atom bomb fifteen miles offshore and you said, 'The next one's coming and hitting you', then I would think it's okay.
 To drop it on a city, and kill a hundred thousand people?
 Yeah.
 I think that's criminal."
 On April 30, Stewart apologized on his program, and stated he did not believe Truman was a war criminal: "I shouldn't have said that, and I did.
 So I say right now, no, I don't believe that to be the case.
 The atomic bomb, a very complicated decision in the context of a horrific war, and I walk that back because it was in my estimation a stupid thing to say."

-In April 2010, Comedy Central renewed Stewart's contract to host The Daily Show into 2013.
-According to a Forbes list of celebrities in 2008, he was earning $14 million a year.

 On September 16, 2010, Stewart and Stephen Colbert announced a rally for October 30, known as the Rally to Restore Sanity and/or Fear.
-It took place on the National Mall in Washington, D.C. and attracted an estimated 215,000 participants.
+It took place on the National Mall in Washington, D.C., and attracted an estimated 215,000 participants.
 In December 2010, Stewart was credited by the White House, other media, and political news outlets for bringing awareness of the Republican filibuster on the James Zadroga 9/11 Health and Compensation Act to the public, leading to the ultimate passing of the bill that provides health benefits to first responders whose health has been adversely affected by their work at Ground Zero.